fborda99/TicketTool/README.md

     Ticket Tool is a web page that consists of the creation of tickets by employees, to be resolved by an IT team.
 Said tickets must consist of technological problems that the user may present for which technical assistance is required.
 This service can be used by companies that contract Ticket Tool as a solution to manage technological incidents.

     The project was developed by Thomas Bransburg and Florencia Borda.
 In general terms, Thomas developed the AppEmployees and Florencia the AppIT_Team.
-Then, together they created the AppTickets and AppMessages.
+Then, together they created the AppTickets and AppMessages and the all the necessary docuementation.

 UNIT TEST